johnwinans/CCS-S-100/moss22/README.md

 # Assembling MOSS 2.2

-This is an attempt to verifiably re-create the MOSS 2.2 ROM binary image on the CalComp 2422 FDC card using the source-code in the 2422 manual.
+This is an attempt to verifiably re-create the MOSS 2.2 ROM binary image on the CCS 2422 FDC card using the source-code in the 2422 manual.

 The rationale for this is to certify that porting the source from the CP/M `MAC.COM` to `ZMAC`